natelaclaire/cis338/class-6/4-page-content-part-1.md

 You can see the _Heading_ block that we created last week that reads _Coding Workshops_.
 We're going to format this page similar to how we had it formatted in the storyboard.
 To do that, we will create a _Block Pattern_ that we will be able to reuse throughout our site, although initially we'll just be using it on the activities pages.
 A _Block Pattern_ is simply that - a set of blocks packaged into a single reusable element that can be added anywhere that blocks are used.

-1. Click where it says _Type / to choose a block_ and type columns.
+1. Click where it says _Type / to choose a block_ and type / and then columns.
 2. Press Enter once the _Columns_ block is selected and then choose the _50/50_ option.
 Note that you can use the arrow keys and/or mouse to select from the block list.
 3. Click the _Add Block_ button on the left and choose _Columns_ again followed by _50/50_ again.
 4. You now have two columns that are 25% of the page width and one that is 50%.
 Click _Add Block_ and find the _Cover_ block and click it.